Artniaina/MERNStack-E-commerce/README.md

 # Overview

 MERNStack-E-commerce is a comprehensive e-commerce platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack along with MySQL for handling relational data.
-This project aims to provide a robust and scalable solution for online retail businesses, featuring user authentication, product management, shopping cart functionality, and order processing.
+This project aims to provide user authentication, product management, shopping cart functionality, and order processing.

 # Authors